shiumash/weav/README.md

 - Event planning system offers intelligent outing suggestions based on shared availability windows among individuals

 ## Technical Stack
 The frontend is built using React.js and Next.js, and the interface is styled with Tailwind CSS, and TypeScript support.
-The backend utilizes a REST API, GCal API, as well as Google Gemini Wrapper.
+The backend utilizes a REST API, GCal API, Clerk, as well as Google Gemini Wrapper.

 ## Installation